[Home] [Purchase] [Download] [Manual] [Acknowledgements] [Sitemap] [Release Notes] [FAQ]

 The current transformation pair's attributes are shown in the fields Transforms and Into.
 The former represents the original, "plain" character, and the latter is the result of applying the dead character to the original one.

 A new transformation pair is created by dragging a character from the Unicode palette and dropping it onto the Transformation pairs for current dead char list.
-The dropped character appears as the original, Transforms value.
-Unless a "standard" character is dropped, the transformed Into character is initialized to 003F (?) and needs to be defined by hand.

 The current transformation pair can be deleted using the Delete pair button.
 Since the transformation list cannot be empty, the button is enabled only if the list contains more than one transformation.